Bottenlab/bottenlab.github.io/_pages/team.md

 ### Postdoctoral Scholars

 Now hiring, for a Winter 2025 start at the earliest.
-Email me!

 ### Graduate Students

-Recruiting for Fall 2026 start in the Cognitive Neuroscience PhD program!
+Recruiting in the [Fall 2025 application cycle](https://case.fiu.edu/psychology/phd-in-cognitive-neuroscience/admissions/index.html) in FIU's Cognitive Neuroscience PhD program!
+Please email me if you're planning to apply.

 ### Staff

 Now hiring, for a Winter 2025 start at the earliest.
-Email me!

 ### Research Assistants